ga-dc/outcomes/one-on-ones.md

 We love meeting and talking with you, please don't be shy!

-- Every Friday from 1 pm to 2 pm Joy or Sarah will be available for open office hours.
+- Every Friday from 1 pm to 2 pm and Tuesday from 5 pm to 6 pm Joy or Sarah will be available for open office hours.
 No need to make an appointment, just swing by.
 We'll be at the round tables outside of the classrooms

 - Every Thursday from 5:30 pm to 8:30 pm Allyson Austin is available for copywriting office hours.
 Bring your brand statement, resume, portfolio, or cover letter for feedback!
 She's a copywriting guru

 In addition to open office hours, you can also schedule a longer one-on-one with us through our calendars.
 Just click on a link that works for you and we'll get an alert: